apiel/zicBox/NOTE.md

     - a sustain point can be set at any point of the envelop, also in the middle of a phase
     - to simulate an LFO, the sustain point can loop over a certain window, meaning that sustain as a starting point and a end point

-- TODO tempo plugin, that would shalow midi clock in favour of custom clock
+- TODO Sequencer Polyend play style ???

 - TODO sequencer
         - 1/2 step length